jlleongarcia/jlleongarcia/content/blog/dev-git-TRICKS.md

 #### Creating Releases

-And given a project you can get the latest Github release as per:
+And given a project, you can **get the latest Github release** as per:

 <!-- https://gist.github.com/steinwaywhw/a4cd19cda655b8249d908261a62687f8 -->
 {{< gist steinwaywhw a4cd19cda655b8249d908261a62687f8>}}